When you experience a bone break (also known as a fracture), it’s important that the bone can heal properly in its

 The fractured bone is then set into place.
 Your surgeon may use metal screws, pins, rods, or plates to secure the bone in place.
 These can be either temporary or permanent.

 Your doctor might recommend a bone graft if your bone shattered into fragments during your original injury.
 This procedure uses bone from a different part of your body or from a donor to replace the portions of bone that were lost.

 Blood vessels that were damaged during your injury will be repaired during surgery.

-When the broken bone has been set properly, your surgeon will close the incision wound with stitches or staples and wrap it in a clean dressing.
+When the broken bone has been set properly, your surgeon closes the incision wound with stitches or staples and wraps it in a clean dressing.
 Your injured limb will most likely be put in a cast after the procedure is complete.